RomelTorres/alpha_vantage/README.md

 *Python module to get stock data from the Alpha Vantage API*

 Alpha Vantage delivers a free API for real time financial data and most used finance indicators in a simple json or pandas format.
 This module implements a python interface to the free API provided by Alpha
 Vantage (http://www.alphavantage.co/).
 It requires a free API, that can be requested on http://www.alphavantage.co/support/#api-key.
+You can have a look at all the api calls available in their documentation http://www.alphavantage.co/documentation

 ## Install
 To install the package use: